mohdzain98/noteswift/README.md

 ### Login
 If you already sign up you can login directly to the dashboard, user will stay login till he doesn't clear browser storage or logout himself.

+### Features
+- Add a Note
+- Delete a Note
+- Edit Note